 Expand content preview

-Another form of energy is sound energy.
-Sound happens when objects vibrate, or move back and forth very quickly.
-When you pluck a guitar string, it vibrates and creates sound waves that travel through the air to your ears.
-Music playing from a speaker, a dog barking, or thunder rumbling all show sound energy in action.
-We cannot see the sound itself, but we can hear it and sometimes even feel it.
+Sound energy is created when objects vibrate, or move back and forth quickly.
+When you pluck a guitar string, it vibrates and creates sound energy that travels through the air to your ears.
+You experience sound energy every time you hear music, voices, or even a door closing.

 What is energy?

-The ability to make things happenSomething we can always seeOnly found in batteriesA type of light
+The ability to make things happenOnly electricity from outletsSomething only found in batteriesA type of food

 What happens when a guitar string vibrates?